PascalBod/lm-esp32-eclipse/README.md

 # Prerequisites

-* Hardware: a 64-bit computer with enough memory so that the VM can be granted 4 GB, with a few tens of GB available on the disk, and one free USB A or USB C port
+* Hardware: a 64-bit computer with enough memory so that the VM can be granted 8 GB of RAM, with a few tens of GB available on the disk, and one free USB A or USB C port
 * Hardware (bis): an [Espressif ESP32-C6-DevKitM-1](https://docs.espressif.com/projects/espressif-esp-dev-kits/en/latest/esp32c6/esp32-c6-devkitm-1/index.html) with a USB C cable to connect it to the computer
 * Software development competencies:
   * Basic knowledge of Linux (knowing the most common commands...)